SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 ..
 XXX polish prose in para above & below for clarity

-There are other times
-when you want the stable identity of a class because the lifetime of an instance is tied to some external entity, such as a file that temporarily appears on a disk.
-A custom data type instance that represents that file needs to have reference semantics so that all of your code that interacts with the object is able to interact with the same on-disk file and sees that file in the same state.
-In addition, when the object is no longer needed the on-disk file needs to be deleted.
-In other words,
-you need to manually handle deinitialization --- something you can only do with classes.
-If you are managing a resource that requires custom deinitialization, use a class.

     Another reason that graphical windows and files are good examples for when to use a class is that it is likely that many places in your code would need to access or modify the same window or file.
     For instance,
     you can imagine needing to read from and write to the same file in multiple places in your code.
     When you need the ability
     to change the same instance from multiple places, use a class.

 ..
 XXX Leftover prose -- might be useful in the intro.